appscode/blog/content/post/kubedb-v2024.9.30/index.md

 We are thrilled to announce the release of **KubeDB v2024.9.30**.
 This release introduces several key features, including:

-- **Added New Database Support**: Added new database support Apache Cassandra, broadening our database management capabilities.
+- **New Database Support**: Added new database support Apache Cassandra, broadening our database management capabilities.

 - **OpsRequest Support**: Enhanced operational request capabilities for FerretDB, Microsoft SQL Server, PgBouncer, Solr, and ZooKeeper, providing greater management flexibility.